 Policies and Procedures in Healthcare

-Policies and procedures are an incredibly important part of making sure staff know how to care for patients and how to carry out tasks with confidence.
+Policies and procedures are an incredibly important part of ensuring staff know how to care for patients and carry out tasks with confidence.
 Policies and procedures provide standardisation in everyday operational activities, which helps to foster consistency in practices, decrease mistakes, and keep both patients and staff safe (PowerDMS 2020b; RLDatix Marketing 2020).

 The NSQHS Standards outline that a health service should manage risk in the following ways: